 Burette:

 A burette is a graduated cylinder with a stopcock on the backside.
 It’s used to dispense exact volumes of liquid.
-Fill the burette with the answer and regulate the stopcock to permit the answer to circulate slowly right into a container.
+Fill the burette with the answer and alter the stopcock to permit the answer to stream slowly right into a container.

 -